com-lihaoyi/Ammonite/readme.md

   This uses `readme/resources/example-predef.scala` instead of your default predef, for easier experimentation and development.

-- `sbt -i -w integration[2.12.6].test.run` runs the trivial main method in the `integration` subproject, letting you manually test running Ammonite programmatically, whether through `run` or `debug`
+- `mill -i -w integration[2.12.6].test.run` runs the trivial main method in the `integration` subproject, letting you manually test running Ammonite programmatically, whether through `run` or `debug`